gustavooferreira/pgw-docs/SYSTEM_DESIGN.md

 The unique IDs are generated based on `UUID v4`.

+One of the exercise requirements was to fail on certain conditions for certain credit cards to allow for testing of edge cases.
+Instead of hardcoding this logic on the `payment gateway service` I decided to move this logic to the `payment processor service` as I believe this functionality sits better in there.
+We still have the ability to test for these use cases, we don't polute the codebase of the `payment gateway service` with hardcoded values for testing purposes and we have the flexibility to change these credit card numbers and reasons to fail at will as they are read from a yaml file on startup.
+I was only able to move this functionality to the `payment processor service` because for every request the `payment gateway service` receives, it in turn performs a request to the `payment processor service`, just like how it would happen in the real world.

 Finally, for the main service, the `payment gateway service` we rely on a database to keep track of all transactions and current state for each transaction.

 I've decided to implement 2 APIs.
 One that is meant to be used by the merchants/clients, and another one that is meant to be used by the management team/back office team.
 The merchants API implements all the endpoint specified by the exercise requirements and are defined based on the OpenAPI specifications.